Module: Shoulda::Matchers::ActiveModel

 #allow_value(*values) ⇒ AllowValueMatcher Also known as: allow_values

-matcher (or its alias, allow_values
+The allow_value matcher (or its alias, allow_values) is used to

 ensure that an attribute is valid or invalid if set to one or more